 - Consider putting devices on a guest network instead of your home network.
 If there are any infected devices, they won’t impact your home network.

-Check out the full newsletter, Smart Home Devices, for detailed insight on how to protect your smart home devices.
 As always, check back next month for more cybersecurity tips!